 Literally across the street is a former steam locomotive repair facility that dates back to 1929.
-It has been converted into a brewery and you can take a tour to learn how Steamwhistle beer is made.
-I’ve been on the tour a few times and for some reason, I can never remember the whole story.
-Could be the generous beer sampling 🙂
+It has been converted into a brewery, and you can take a tour to learn how Steamwhistle beer is made.
+I’ve been on tour a few times, and for some reason, I can never remember the whole story.
+It could be the generous beer sampling 🙂

 Take a stroll over to the Union Station or along the waterfront – there are plenty of things to do and see there.
 Not to mention many great photo ops.

 What you need to know

 Tickets vary based on general admission to a combination of the SkyPod and Ripley’s Aquarium.
 You can book your tickets online and be prepared for large lineups during peak season.

-The tickets for Ripley’s can be purchased online or the venue.
+The tickets for Ripley’s can be purchased online or at the venue.
 Adult ticket bought online is $30 CAD while the online price is $33 CAD.
 Not a huge difference, but you might avoid a potentially long wait if you purchase ahead of your visit.